 Beyond his vocational and educational involvements, Brooks is a writer.
 He is the author of Overton Park: A People’s History (Univ. of Tennessee Press, 2019), which he wrote as a student at Rhodes College.
 Earning praise from scholars, civic leaders, and citizens, the book uses oral history to tell the story of Memphis’s most beloved public space.
 Brooks currently has a second book, which explores farmers’ connections to place through in-depth interviews and other methods, pending publication.
 He has also published multiple creative nonfiction essays, articles, reports, and op-eds.

-Brooks grew up on a small farm in the rural community of Holt’s Corner, Tennessee.
+Brooks grew up on a small farm in rural Tennessee.
 His family and the farm helped him cultivate a strong work ethic, an understanding of hope, and a commitment to community.